 Butternut Squash Pancakes are GAPS Legal, paleo pancakes and oh, so good!
 This butternut squash pancake recipe is not only easy but also delicious and healthy – definitely a win-win!
 Not convinced?
 Watch the video to see how easy they are to make!

-As I posted earlier in Roasting Butternut Squash, if there is one vegetable our garden produces a ton of, it is butternut squash.
+One vegetable our garden produces a ton of, it is butternut squash.
 With its sweet nutty flavor, everyone loves it – it is definitely a family favorite.
-So, it makes sense that these Butternut Squash Pancakes are really a hit with everyone too.

 My History with Butternut Squash Pancakes or Paleo Pancakes